MidnightDreamerX17/skill20/Optional/Feats.md

 - **Additional Advantage** (uses 2 feats) - The character gains an additional Advantage.
 - **Agile** - The character gains a bonus of +2 to balancing, escaping from restraints, walking on tightropes, and other such checks.
 - **Alertness** - The character gains a bonus of +2 to sensory perception.
+- **Aligned Attack** (requires Psionic Power skill) - You can spend 2 Psionic Power Points to add 1d6 aligned psionic damage to one attack.
+The alignment of the damage matches your own.
 - **Animal Affinity** - The character gains a bonus of +2 to deal with animals.
+- **Antipsionic Magic** - The character gains a bonus of +4 to penetrate spell resistance caused by psionics, psionic equipment, and the like.
 - **Arms Master** - The character gains a bonus of +1 to all attack accuracy checks.
 - **Astral Constriction** - The character can attempt to "grapple" opponents within line of "sight" in the astral plane.
 - **Astral Navigation** - While in the astral plane, the character can perceive astral landmarks from twice as "far" away, and can travel to them in half the "time".
 "Far" and "time" in quotation marks due to the nature of the astral plane.